Train Protection & Warning System: In-cab equipment

 Every driving cab has a TPWS control panel, located where the driver can see it from their desk.
 There are two types of panel; the original 'standard' type, and a more recent 'enhanced' version, which gives separate indications for a brake demand caused by a SPAD, Overspeed or AWS.

 The standard type consists of two circular indicator lamps and a square push button.

 The push switch marked "Train Stop Override" is used to pass a signal at danger with authority.
 It ignores the TPWS TSS loops for approximately 20 seconds (generally for passenger trains) or 60 seconds (generally for slower accelerating freight trains) or until the loops have been passed, whichever is sooner.

 The AWS system and the TPWS system are inter-linked and if either of these has initiated a brake application, the "Brake Demand" indicator lamp will flash.

 The "Temporary Isolation/Fault" indicator lamp will flash if there is a TPWS system fault, or will show a steady illumination if the "Temporary Isolation Switch" has been activated.

 There is also a separate TPWS Temporary Isolation Switch located out of reach of the driver's desk.
-This is operated by the driver when the train is being worked in degraded conditions such as Temporary Block Working where multiple signals need to be passed at danger with the signalman's authority.
+This is operated by the driver when the train is being worked in degraded conditions such as Temporary Block Working where multiple signals need to be passed at danger with the signaller's authority.
 Temporarily isolating the TPWS does not affect the AWS.
 The driver must reinstate the TPWS immediately at the point where normal working is resumed.
 As a safety feature, if they forget to do this, the TPWS will be reinstated on the next occasion that the driver's desk is shut down and then opened up again.

 TPWS use in depot personnel safety

 An alternative to using derailers in Depot Personnel Protection Systems is to equip the system with TPWS.
 This equipment safeguards staff from unauthorised movements by using the TPWS equipment.
 Any unplanned movement will cause the train to automatically come to a stand when it has passed the relevant signal set at danger.
-This has the added benefit of preventing damage to the infrastructure and traction and rolling stock that a derailer system causes.
+This has the added benefit of preventing damage to the infrastructure and traction and rolling stock that a derailer system can cause.
 The first known installation of such a system is at Ilford Depot.
 TPWS equipped depot protection systems are suitable only for locations where vehicles are driven in and out of the maintenance building from a leading driving cab - they are not suitable for use with loose coaching stock or wagon maintenance, where vehicle movements are undertaken by a propelling shunting loco (in this case the lead vehicles would not be equipped with the relevant TPWS safety equipment), nor will it prevent a run-away vehicle from entering a protected work area.